-The first time a DALI network is programmed, it is mandatory to select the Start new discovery button because all the connected ballasts need to be initialised.
+The first time a DALI network is programmed, the user must select the Start new discovery button because all the connected ballasts need to be initialised.

-This action is mandatory to scan the DALI network for the first time and update the table of the connected ballasts (either it is a new network, or a network already programmed with another system).
+This action is mandatory in order to scan the DALI network for the first time and update the table of the connected ballasts (either it is a new network, or a network already programmed with another system).

-13.8 When Start new discovery shall be used
+12.8 When Start new discovery is to be used

-- 1. The first time a SB2DALIT8230 module is programmed - 2.
+- 1. The first time an SB2DALIT8230 module is programmed - 2.
 Every time an inexperienced installer wants to program the DALI network - 3.
 Every time the installer wants to assign new short addresses - 4.
 Every time a new ballast is added to the DALI network

-13.8.1 New discovery maintaining existing short addresses
+12.8.1 New discovery maintaining existing short addresses

-This procedure can be used when the user needs to extend an existing DALI network, or he needs to replace a faulty ballast with a new one.
+This procedure can be used when the user needs to extend an existing DALI network, or they need to replace a faulty ballast with a new one.

-This procedure is based on the DALI ballast information: if the ballast maintains the old assigned SA (as it should be), the system is able to maintain the present name even if a new SA is assigned.
+This procedure is based on the DALI ballast information: if the ballast maintains the old assigned SA (as it should), the system is able to maintain the present name even if a new SA is assigned.

-This procedure may lead to a problem if the ballast reset its SA when an INITIALIZE command is received (it should not be), this procedure may lead to a conflict if a lamp generates a new random address that is already used (this very seldom happen).
+This procedure may lead to a problem if the ballast reset its SA when an INITIALIZE command has been received (this should not be the case), this procedure may lead to a conflict if a lamp generates a new random address that is already in use (this very seldom happens).

-13.9 When Start discovery can be used
+12.9 When Start discovery can be used

-1. Every time the installer wants to refresh the parameters of all the ballasts in the list
+1. Each time the installer wants to refresh the parameters of all the ballasts in the list